BY RAIL, ROAD, SEA OR AIR, YOU CAN GO FASTER IN NORTH CAROLINA.

-In addition, inland terminals in Charlotte and Greensboro sit at the heart of the Southeast’s manufacturing and distribution sites.
+In addition, an inland port in Charlotte sits at the heart of the Southeast’s manufacturing and distribution sites.

 North Carolina is home to the largest consolidated rail system in the country.
 These rail connections extend all the way to the coast, enabling the state ports in Morehead City and Wilmington to offer import and export services to a large market.

 Highlights of our rail system include: